 The house system allows us to provide enjoyment, a sense of competition and a team ethos through regular curriculum and extra-curricular based house activities and challenges where students work collaboratively to earn valuable house points and raise funds for their respective house charities.
 Above all, however, the house system fosters a sense of family and community.

 There are four houses: Kentwood, Langley, Norcot and Sulham.
-Each house, led by a Head of House, Deputy Head of House and non-teaching Student Manager, and consists of ten tutor groups.
-Due to Covid-19, our tutor groups are currently in single year groups, however, we hope to return to vertical groups consisting of students from Years 7 to 11.
+Each house is led by a Head of House, Deputy Head of House and non-teaching Welfare Manager.
+They consist of ten vertical tutor groups, with students from Years 7 to 11.